Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 Student Loans Forgiven With Income-Driven Repayment Plans

 One benefit of federal student loans is the income-driven repayment (IDR) plan.
 An IDR plan could make repayment more affordable because the payment is based on your income and family size.
-You must recertify your income and family size every year you’re on this government debt relief plan so your loan servicer can recalculate your payment amount.
+You must recertify your income and family size every year you’re on this government debt relief plan, so your loan servicer can recalculate your payment amount.

 An IDR plan ensures that your student loan payments don’t take up too much of your income.
 There are multiple IDR plans available, and payments range from 10% to 20% of discretionary income.